-Roasting – In roasting, the heat from your coals should come from the top and bottom evenly.
+Roasting – The heat from your coals should come from the top and bottom evenly in roasting.
 You will place coals on top, as well as pulling the coals up under the pan to create an even heat.
 Place the same amount of coals on the lid as under the pan.
 Roasting is best achieved at high temperatures and short cooking times.
 This will seal in the juices.

 Frying and Boiling – When frying and boiling, all the heat should come from underneath the pan.
-The temperature should be high and kept even during the cooking processes.
+The temperature should be high and kept even during the cooking process.

-Baking – Baking requires cooking mostly from the top.
-You should place the coals on the lid and underneath the pan at a three to one ratio, with most of the coals on the lid.
+Baking – Baking requires cooking mainly from the top.
+You should place the coals on the lid and underneath the pan at a three-to-one ratio, with most of the coals on the lid.
 You will want to watch baking foods very carefully.

-Simmering and Stewing – Most of the heat should be from the bottom of the pan.
-The coals should be placed on the lid and underneath the pan in a four to one ratio, with the bulk of the coals underneath the oven.
+Simmering and Stewing – Most heat should be from the bottom of the pan.
+The coals should be placed on the lid and underneath the pan in a four-to-one ratio, with the bulk of the coals underneath the oven.
 Regulate the heat in stewing and simmering by moving hot coals underneath the pan

 Number of Coals to Use to Achieve the Desired Temperature

-Coals must be used on both the top and the bottom of the Dutch Oven.
+Coals must be used on the Dutch Oven’s top and bottom.
 Use only quality charcoal briquettes for consistent temperature control.
-The chart below shows you how many coals to use for a desired temperature.
+The chart below shows you how many coals to use for the desired temperature.

-Note: Adding one coal to the top and bottom will raise the temperature of the Dutch Oven approximately 25 degrees.
-Or conversely removing one set of briquettes will lower the temperature by 25 degrees.
+Note: Adding one coal to the top and bottom will raise the temperature of the Dutch Oven by approximately 25 degrees.
+Or conversely, removing one set of briquettes will lower the temperature by 25 degrees.